 Barna Szasz is a Budapest-born filmmaker and video-journalist specialized in the young genre of online videos.
 Starting out as a video-journalist at the largest Hungarian news magazine, Index.hu, he later became the leader of the video team for the portal that has 1 million visitors a day.

 From the 1-minute Instagram videos to the 25-minutes-long short documentaries he believes that online videos are the best tools to affect today's society.
 Being able to reach millions of people Barna’s passion is to inspire viewers with personally engaging stories, and to make society better by presenting social-political issues and problems that would not reach newer generations through traditional media.

 , his semi-documentaristic short film about how the Hungarian government manipulates the statistics of poverty in the country.
 Over the years he won the Media for Talents award and the Hegeto Honorka award for presenting issues of the socially disadvantaged.

-In 2016, he cofounded the Video Journalism certificate program at Moholy-Nagy University of Arts and Design, Budapest, and from 2017 he is a Fulbright Student pursuing his MFA in Documentary Film and Video at Stanford University.
+In 2016, he cofounded the Video Journalism certificate program at Moholy-Nagy University of Arts and Design, Budapest, and from 2017 he is a Fulbright Scholar pursuing his MFA in Documentary Film and Video at Stanford University.